 How are GAD and OCD diagnosed?

-Both conditions are diagnosed through a clinical interview with a mental health professional using DSM-5 criteria.
+Both GAD and OCD are diagnosed through a clinical interview with a mental health professional using DSM-5 criteria.

-• OCD is diagnosed when obsessions and compulsions are time-consuming (more than an hour per day) or cause significant distress.
+- OCD is diagnosed when obsessions and compulsions consume more than an hour per day or cause significant distress.

 There is no blood test or scan for these disorders.
 Diagnosis is based on symptoms and history.